Define where the pipeline should find input data and save output data.

 BAKTA distinguishes between ncRNA genes and (cis-regulatory) regions to enable the distinction of feature overlap detection.

-This including distinguishing between ncRNA gene types: sRNA, antisense, ribozyme and antitoxin.
+This includes distinguishing between ncRNA gene types: sRNA, antisense, ribozyme and antitoxin.
 More details can be found in the documentation.

 Modifies tool parameter(s):